mikechambers/pizone/README.md

 * Check if we need to restart hostapd when updating mac access list
 * Check if interface is up before we try to bring it up.
 * Should we require root access to run cmd script interface
+* Need to figure out how to handle node module installs and path.
+Do we include them in the repository?

 **Interface**